Lodging at ashokan

 Bring your own tent, bedding and any other equipment or gear.
 Camping vehicles are welcome if you’re OK with no hookups (and no generators after dark).
 All camping is near Binnie’s Bathhouse, where you’ll have access bathrooms and outdoor showers.

-Whether camping or lodging, our stay includes three delicious, wholesome meals featuring seasonal, locally-grown ingredients with vegan and gluten-free options, served in our social-distance conscious dining room.
-Outdoor dining is also available.
+Whether camping or lodging, our stay includes three delicious, wholesome meals featuring seasonal, locally-grown ingredients with vegan and gluten-free options.
+Meals are served in our social-distance conscious dining room.
+Outdoor dining and in-room service are also available.

 Breakfast 7-9am (M-F) 8-10am (Sat/Sun)